I Stay Busy To Avoid Feeling Depression & Anxiety

 Being alone is my natural and preferred state.
 I know how to “be alone.”
 At just 21 years old, I have mastered the skill it takes some a lifetime to learn.
 So, obviously, I’ve got it all figured out, right?

 Not quite.
-I’m beginning to realize there’s a significant difference between being alone and being alone with yourself.
+I’m beginning to realise there’s a significant difference between being alone and being alone with yourself.

 When I’m alone, I busy myself with distractions.
 I watch TV shows I’m not emotionally invested in.
 I work.
 I cook.
 I clean.
 I drive around.
 I find things to do.
 I start feeling anxious when I have a block of time ahead of me and no plans for how to fill it.
 I desperately search for a chore or an activity to pass the time and keep my hands busy.
 I need to go, go, go because I’m afraid that, if I stop, I’ll sink.